Advertiser Disclosure

 Chase Sapphire Reserve Card Overview

-The Chase Sapphire Reserve card is one of the best travel credit cards, earning 10x points on hotels and car rentals and 5x points on flights booked with Chase Travel, 3x points on other travel and dining, and 1x points on all other purchases.
+The Chase Sapphire Reserve card is one of the best travel credit cards, earning 8x points on Chase Travel reservations, 4x points on hotels and airlines booked direct, 3x points on dining, and 1x points on all other purchases.

 Star rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating icon